ElisaCovato/People-counter-app---Intel-Edge-AI-Nanodegree/README.md

 # Deploy a People Counter App at the Edge
 Project 1 of the **Intel® Edge AI for IoT Developers** Nanodegree Program.
+The backbone of the project is based on the origina Udacity/Intel [github repo](https://github.com/udacity/nd131-openvino-fundamentals-project-starter).

 | Details            |              |